aspose-email/Aspose.Email-Products/email/en/cpp/_index.md

      Manage Outlook Message File Formats
     </h2>
     <p>
      Aspose.Email for C++ is capable of creating Outlook messages from scratch as well as provides the ability to manipulate existing email files.
 Developers can load & save all types of Outlook items including contacts, tasks, notes, calendar items & distributions lists.
-On top of it, the C++ Email Library allows to parse & manipulate all of the Outlook objects via public API.
+On top of it, the C++ Email Library allows to parse & manipulate all of the Outlook objects via public API. <a href="https://docs.aspose.com/email/cpp/working-with-outlook-items/">Manage Outlook Message File Formats</a>.
     </p>
    </div>
    <div class="col-lg-12">